mendix/docs/content/en/docs/howto/integration/using-the-excel-exporter.md

 ## 7 Calling the Excel Export Module via Microflow

 In this section, you will learn how to call the newly created Excel export template in your application.
-Assuming you have used **Input Object**; follow these steps to retrieve the template and generate the document:
+If you have used **Input Object**, follow these steps to retrieve the template and generate the document:

 1. Create a microflow that takes an inbound parameter of the **Input Object** which is associated with objects that need to be exported.